Perlite

 3. Water Retention:

-• Vermiculite: Holds more water and nutrients, helping to retain moisture in the soil, which is beneficial for plants that need more consistent hydration.
+- Perlite drains quickly and does not retain much water, making it ideal for improving drainage in soil.
+In contrast, vermiculite holds more water and nutrients, helping to maintain moisture in the soil, which is beneficial for plants that need more consistent hydration.

 4. Aeration and Drainage: